crizzy9/.dotfiles/README.md

 Ctrl + q - Open search in quickfix menu

 # others
-# TODO: setup keybinding and save setting for setting filetype
+# TODO: setup keybinding and save setting for setting filetype and persist value
 :set filetype=lua - to manually set a filetype
 ```